In most cases Testlio uses 2 types of task lists:

 2. Choosing "Pass", "Fail" or "Unable to test" in structured tests

 In structured tests, such as regression or structure exploratory, you can choose one of three options: passed, failed or unable to test.
-Tester can leave feedback to a test case in any circumstance ("Unable to test", "Fail", "Pass").
+The tester can leave feedback to a test case in any circumstance ("Unable to test", "Fail", "Pass").

 2.1 Choose "Pass": when the functionality works properly or with minor issues